As the Barcelona forward earns a share of the Liga hat-trick record, we see how they compare for trebles beyond that.

 |Player||Clubs and country||Career hat-tricks|

-Of Ronaldo's 52 career hat-tricks, eight have been in the UEFA Champions League (seven for Real Madrid, one for Juventus) – with four of those in the knockout stage, including his first treble for new club Juventus against Atlético in the UEFA Champions League round of 16 second leg.
+Of Ronaldo's 54 career hat-tricks, eight have been in the UEFA Champions League (seven for Real Madrid, one for Juventus) – with four of those in the knockout stage.